parsakhaz/standups-discord-bot/README.md

    - Add team members to the notification list

 2. **Daily Operation**:
-   - Bot creates a thread for the day shortly after midnight
+   - Bot sends standup reminder at configured time (default: 9:30 AM) with template
-   - Bot sends reminder at configured time (default: 10:30 AM)
+   - Bot sends a second reminder at 10:15 AM to users who haven't responded yet
-   - Team members post updates in the thread
+   - Team members post updates in the channel
-   - Bot sends followup at deadline time (default: 11:00 AM)
+   - Bot sends final followup at deadline time (default: 11:00 AM)

 3. **Reporting**:
    - Generate daily or weekly recaps as needed